 “One-size-fits-all” approach doesn’t work for eLearning.
-Embrace learner-centered approach to create personalized learning environment.
-Study the learner profile and tailor the eLearning content relevant to his/her needs, preferences, learning styles and their job descriptions.
+Embrace the learner-centered approach to creating a personalized learning environment.
+Study the learner profile and tailor the eLearning content relevant to his/her needs, preferences, learning styles and job descriptions.

 Here are the different ways to personalize your eLearning.